-Shedding is completely normal for dogs, despite the breed.
-Even hypoallergenic dogs will shed – only less.
+No matter the breed, shedding is completely normal for dogs.
+Even hypoallergenic dogs will shed!
 In fact, the only dogs that don’t shed are hairless dogs.
-And even then, some “hairless” varieties tend to have some fur on parts of bodies.
+And even then, some “hairless” varieties tend to shed some fur on parts of bodies.

 This double-coat isn’t exclusive to Corgis, though it has a lot to do with their work origins.
 Because the Corgis were originally bred to be herders, they spent a lot of time outside – sometimes in the blistering cold.
 As such, double coats protected them.